rahmed29/cobalt/README.md

 **Cobalt with a few modifications to make it easier to run at home**

 1. Replace `crypto.randomUUID()` on the frontend with a function that doesn't require a secure origin.
-2. Switch to a random [Tailscale Mullvad exit node](https://tailscale.com/kb/1258/mullvad-exit-nodes) and reset innertube session upon failure
+2. Switch to a random [Tailscale Mullvad exit node](https://tailscale.com/kb/1258/mullvad-exit-nodes) whenever YouTube downloading fails
 3. Stick to API version 11.1 (commit `0bcb28c44cdb0b2201da0d1b4729db8cb7d5cb04`)
 4. Change default settings to always tunnel files and prioritize quality when downloading audio